aleshaleksey/fansys23/06-abilities.md

 **Description**: Avoid all attacks of opportunity from a target that you have made a melee attack against for the rest of your turn.

 **Original state**: Characters moving out of threatened squares provoke attacks of opportunity.
 Attacks of opportunity when moving between threatened squares can be avoided using "cautious movement".

 ___
+#### Sleep on the Wing

+**Type**: (Natural, Class B, cost = 2 points)

+**Description**: This character can fly continuously without ever landing.

+**Prerequisites**:

+- Flight time of 10 hours.
+- ["Second Soul"](#second-soul) or ["Alert"](#alert) boons, OR 19+ to CHA or WIS.
+  - This prerequisite is waived for entities that do not sleep.

+**Limitations**:

+- After expanding its normal flight time, the character can ONLY fly at half of its base movement speed until it completes a rest.
+- During such flight, it does not regain SP dice, MP dice, SP, MP or HP from resting, however it does regain journey time and can sleep if it so chooses.

+___
 #### Sniper